pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

 In addition to our [Cloud Engineering Days launches](/blog/nov-2022-launches), we have been busy shipping improvements in the last 2 months.
-Let's walk through the release highlights across Pulumi engineering areas from September and October so far.
+Let's walk through the release highlights across Pulumi engineering areas from September and October.
 If you want to learn more between release blogs, follow the CLI improvements in the [pulumi/pulumi repo changelog](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md) and Pulumi Service features in the [new features blogs](/blog/tag/features).

 <!--more-->